DipakSirsath312/Amazon_Webpage_Clone/README.md

 # Amazon_Webpage_Clone
-🛍️ Amazon Webpage Clone – A front-end project replicating the look and feel of Amazon’s homepage using HTML, CSS, and JavaScript.
+🛍️ Amazon Webpage Clone – A front-end project replicating the look and feel of Amazon’s homepage using HTML, CSS.